<< Yesterday

 2004 Similar to last season, the aging outfielder Rickey Henderson re-signs with the Atlantic League's Bears, hoping for a shot of returning to the big leagues.
 The 45-year-old future Hall of Famer batted .339, hit eight home runs, drove in 33 runs, scored 52 runs, and stole nine bases for the Newark team last season before joining the Dodgers in July.

 2005 A state legislative committee votes 9-0 to approve a bill requiring the Los Angeles Angels, formerly the Anaheim Angels, to disclose in promotional materials, including tickets, ads, and publications, that the team plays in Anaheim.
-Using the example of an orange juice company selling OJ that contains no oranges, California Assemblyman Tom Umberg, the bill's sponsor, says he is trying to promote truth in sports advertising.
+California Assemblyman Tom Umberg, the bill's sponsor, uses the example of an orange juice company selling OJ that contains no oranges to say he is trying to promote truth in sports advertising.

 2005 With the best record in the majors, the White Sox establish a big-league mark, having led in all 28 games this season.
 The eventual World Champs will post a 99-63 record this season.